kaydee-edb/KarthikDulam.github.io/_posts/2020-06-30-Kubernetes-Getting-Started.md

 ---
 layout: post
-#title: "Kubernetes-Getting Started"
+title: "Kubernetes - Getting Started"
 date: 2020-06-30
 ---

-# Kubernetes - Getting Started
+#
 This my repository for learnings related to Kubernetes.
 This post would include how to create a YAML definition files for kubernetes and also some basic commands which can be used to deploy the YAML and get the status on the pods.

 ###### YAML: